Dog Health & More

-For humans, Independence Day generally means fun...or at least a barbeque and time off from work.
-But thanks to fireworks, the Fourth of July can be the scariest night of the year for dogs.
+For humans, The 4th of July generally means celebrating our independence and having fun...or at least a barbeque and time off from work.
+However fireworks and make the Fourth of July the scariest night of the year for dogs.
 The sudden, deafening sounds (what's loud to us is ear-piercing to them) and bursts of light in the sky can elicit serious anxiety, if not downright terror.

 So to avoid sending your pets trembling with fear, hiding in remote parts of the house, or even running away, check out these tips for keeping them feeling safe and secure:

 Not surprisingly, many fireworks-phobic dogs also exhibit fearful behaviors during other times of the year as well.
 Lightening and thunderstorms, for example, can be particularly scary.
 If you think your pup is experiencing regular anxiety, get help.
 A reputable trainer or behaviorist can help you both work through these issues.